-Advice to be formalized
+Advices to be formalized

-Advice should allow identifying main author and contributors number of versions produced and date of adoption, as wel as clearly stating minority or diverging positions (where relevant) for the sake of transparency.
+Advices should allow identifying main author and contributors, number of versions produced and date of adoption and minority or diverging positions (where relevant) for the sake of transparency.

-• Secretariat to check inclusion of advice in the legislative process
+• Secretariat to check inclusion of advices in the legislative process

-It is key for improving the LDAC's efficiency to monitor more closely in what extent the advice are actually being included in EC Non Papers, consultation documents or draft proposals for regulations, EP reports, opinions and resolutions...
+It is key for improving the LDAC's efficiency to more closely monitor in what extent the advices are actually being included in EC Non Papers or draft regulations, EP reports...

-• Executive committee to support and strengthen LDAC's advice amongst EU institutions
+Executive committee to support and strengthen LDAC's advices amongst EU institutions

-The Executive Committee would nominate a delegation (or delegations depending on the issue) of members to meet with EU institutions to support and strengthen the advice through direct oral explanations to the EC services, MEP, European Social and Economic Council...
+The executive committee would nominate a delegation (or delegations depending on the issue) of members to meet with EU institutions to support and strengthen the advices through direct oral explanations to the EC services, MEP, European Social and Economic Council, ...

-The strategic planning exercise (see R1) would facilitate institutional cooperation with other European institutions and bodies beyond the main recipients of the advice (European Commission and Member States) such as the European Fisheries Control Agency (EFCA), the Scientific Technical and Economic Committee for Fisheries (STECF), the International Council for the Exploration of the Sea (ICES), the European Economic and Social Committee (EESC), the European Parliament Fisheries Committee (EP PECH), etc.
+The strategic planning exercise (see R1) would facilitate institutional cooperation with other European institutions and bodies beyond the main recipients of the advice (European Commission and Member States) such as EFCA, STEFC, ICES, European Economic and Social Committee, European Parliament Fisheries Committee, etc.